 CSV Template Structure (Add new items)

-Supported Object Types
+2. Supported Object Types

 • Classification Policies

-• Check limits:
+• Field limits:

-• Tags/Owners: Max 3
+• Tags/Owners: Maximum 3 entries

-• Names: Max 100 characters
+• Names: Maximum 100 characters

-• Linked Assets → type:source.schema.table.column
+• Linked Assets: type:source.schema.table.column

-• Related Terms → Glossary.Category.Term
+• Related Terms: Glossary.Category.Term

 Below is a breakdown of editable fields, format requirements, character limits, and constraints by object type.